HarryVallianos/Automated-MultiZone-Model-Generation/README.md

 ## Citation

-If you use the data of this repository please reference the software on zenodo:
+If you use any piece of the software of this repository please reference it on zenodo:
->TBD
+> Vallianos, C. (2023).
+Automated Multi-Zone Model Generation (v1.0).
+Zenodo. https://doi.org/10.5281/zenodo.10156745

 and our article:
 >   Charalampos Vallianos, Andreas Athienitis, Benoit Delcroix, Automatic generation of multi-zone RC models using smart thermostat data from homes, Energy and Buildings, Volume 277, 2022, 112571, ISSN 0378-7788, https://doi.org/10.1016/j.enbuild.2022.112571.